processone/docs.ejabberd.im/README.md

     This is generally 3 spaces for numbered list item and 2 for bullet items.

 - It is usually better to indent at same level the whole code block (so in list item), otherwise, empty lines will break rendering.

+- Send your changes as pull request.
+It will be applied as a patch by a bot, but this allows us to track change requests.